Quick Overview:

 How to Calculate Differences in Values

-how to calculate changes in excel data; how to calculate percent changes in microsoft excelLet’s cover the calculation basics first.
+Let’s cover the basics of the calculation first.
 This is a simple subtraction formula.
 In the example where the first year is in Column C and the second year is in Column D, the formula in Column E is:

 =D4-C4

 Then, copy the formula down for the balance of the worksheet data.
-This column is optional, yet it creates a baseline for the comparisons and could be referenced by other formulas as in the next example.
+This column is optional, yet it creates a baseline for the comparisons and could be referenced by other formulas, as in the next example.

 How to Calculate a Percent Change in Values